Skip to main content

 • Ingesting into client systems

-You can query CSAT data using Smart Analyst for custom analysis and reporting.
-Smart Analyst provides access to all CSAT metrics and can generate custom reports.
+You can query CSAT data by asking Wren for custom analysis and reporting.
+Wren has access to all CSAT metrics and can generate custom reports.

 Tracked metrics